TorbenRahbekKoch/mr-legacy/public/data/blogs/code-that-fits-in-your-head/entry.md

 *composition* and *decomposition* and keeping code free of unexpected side effects and, of course, *Code that fits in your head*.

-There ire some musings on predictability and [Pure functions](https://en.wikipedia.org/wiki/Pure_function) which I absolutely agree with.
+There are some musings on predictability and [Pure functions](https://en.wikipedia.org/wiki/Pure_function) which I absolutely agree with.
 This also, again, touches on the subject of CQS and on the inherent flaws in
 [OO - Object oriented programming](https://en.wikipedia.org/wiki/Object-oriented_programming) when it comes to purity and side effects.